CyVerse-learning-materials/foss/docs/00_basics.md

 ### Introductory Shell Commands

+The following are introductory commands necessary when interacting with a computer through the Shell.
+These will help you orient, create and delete files.
+Most of this material is explained in more details in the [Carpentries' Shell Module](https://swcarpentry.github.io/shell-novice/).
+Visit the Carpentries' website for a more in-depth tutorial.

 !!! info "A short tutorial introducing the Shell"
         Here below are quick explanations of a few elementary commands that will help you orient and navigate your files and folders through the Shell.
 If you would like to follow along the explanations for each command, feel free to download and unzip the [shell-lesson-data.zip](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip) file from the [Shell's Carpentry module](https://swcarpentry.github.io/shell-novice/setup.html).